Through our Outreach activity we hope to get closer to vulnerable groups and individuals in our local community who may need someone to talk to.

-Our aim is to raise awareness of our services in the local community.
-If you are interested in finding out what our outreach team can offer you or your organisation, I’d be very happy to discuss that with you.
+Our aim is to raise awareness of our services in the local community - we are local volunteers here to help.
+If you are interested in finding out what our Outreach team can offer you or your organisation, we would be very happy to discuss that with you.

 Our Mission Statement